 How to focus on customer growth vs. product features

-My clients are typically founders and/or CEOs of companies who feel stuck because their current growth tactics are not delivering the results they were hoping for, e.g. more paid subscriptions and thus more revenues.
+My clients are typically founders/CEOs, CMOs or VP of Sales who feel stuck because their current growth tactics are not delivering the results they were hoping for, e.g. more paid subscriptions/sales and thus more revenues.
 My work with my clients is focussed on helping them understand how they can generate more revenues.
 I am neither a “growth hacker” or “inside sales” specialist, nor do I use their tactics.
 I conduct customer research using Customer Jobs thinking.
 Together with my clients, we interview up to 15 of their customers who have recently signed up to or churned from my clients’ products.
 The insights gained from these conversations help my clients decide what changes they might want to make to their product(s), their marketing messaging, advertising campaigns and sales processes, so that they can acquire more customers, retain existing ones and maybe sell them another product to help them make further progress.
 In addition to that, the insights help the Founders and CEOs align their teams in their thinking and acting. **